karthikputtoju/Project-Green-AI-Energy-Efficient-Model-Comparison/README.md

 - Tracking environmental impact is key for Green AI adoption in ML projects.

 ## License
-- This project is licensed under the MIT License – free to use and if anyone want to contribute to reach out to me.
+- This project is licensed under the MIT License – free to use and if anyone want to contribute to this project, please reach out to me.

 ## Acknowledgments
 - Hugging Face Transformers